unoplatform/uno/doc/articles/how-uno-works.md

 ### Binaries

 The C# code is the easy part - [.NET runs pretty much everywhere](https://docs.microsoft.com/en-us/dotnet/core/introduction).
-On iOS, Android, and macOS, Uno.UI is using [Xamarin Native](https://dotnet.microsoft.com/learn/xamarin/what-is-xamarin) (note: not Xamarin.Forms or MAUI).
+On iOS, Android, macOS and Mac Catalyst, Uno.UI is using .NET for Mobile (previously known as [Xamarin Native](https://dotnet.microsoft.com/learn/xamarin/what-is-xamarin), and is not Xamarin.Forms or MAUI).
 On the web, it's using .NET running in [WebAssembly](https://webassembly.org/), and on Linux it's running under .NET 6 or later.

 The compiled binaries also include the output of the XAML parser, as described in the next section.